-AACC offers the following Associate of Applied Science (A.A.S.) degrees.
-The state of Maryland refers to the A.A.S. as a career degree, because it's intended to provide you with skills to enter the workforce.
-In some cases, AACC has entered into transfer agreements that allow these degrees to transfer to select colleges.
-A list of active agreements may be found on this website.
-You can also learn more about transferring from AACC to continue your education.
+The School of Health Sciences offers the following Associate of Applied Science (A.A.S.) degree.
+Maryland refers to the A.A.S. as a career degree, because it's intended to provide you with skills to enter the workforce.

 In the Medical Laboratory Technician program, you will learn about the immune system, blood cells and blood banking procedures.
 In the clinical chemistry laboratory, you learn how to diagnose bacteria in patient samples and analyze samples for drugs of abuse, cholesterol and glucose.
-In your second spring semester, you will rotate through four different hospital or clinical laboratory departments.
+In your second spring term, you will rotate through four different hospital or clinical laboratory departments.

 Upon graduation of the Medical Laboratory Technician program, you will be prepared to take a national credentialing examination.